amg-code/PolynomialsOverFiniteFields/README.md

 Additionally, you can find programs implementing my mathematical research which make use of these two classes.

-## AMG-NewXnFactorizationAlgorithm.sage
+## Packages needed

+The class RichPolynomial needs the Python package __multiset__.
+Please install the package on your system (while SageMath is running) with the command
+>sage: __pip install multiset__

+You might need to restart SageMath and/or your computer afterwards.
+(Entering `exit` shuts down the SageMath console)

+## The new X^n factorization algorithm

+The file __AMGXnFactorization.py__ contains the new factorization algorithm for polynomials of the form X^n-a or f(X^n) as presented in  __"The factorization of X^n-a and f(X^n)" by Anna-Maurin Graner__ [https://arxiv.org/abs/2306.11183].

+For this,
+- `factorization_Xn_a(RFF, n, alpha)`, where `RFF` is a RichFiniteField and alpha an element of the FiniteField `RFF.F`.
-This program is an exact implementation of the new factorization formula for polynomials of the form X^n-a over a finite field in Theorem 18 from
+  This function is an exact implementation of the new factorization formula  in Theorem 18 from the paper mentioned above.

-__"The factorization of X^n-a and f(X^n)" by Anna-Maurin Graner__ [https://arxiv.org/abs/2306.11183].

-Furthermore, it makes use of this new algorithm to derive the factorization of polynomials of the form f(X^n) where  f is an irreducible polynomial over a finite field.
+- `factorization_fXn(f,n)`, where `f` is a RichPolynomial over a RichFiniteField Fq.
+This function calls `factorization_Xn_a` for a root alpha of the polynomial f and the splitting field of f.
+Then Theorem 3 (due to Mullin,Mullen,Yucas 2010) is applied and the q-spin of all irreducible factors computed.

+The file __TestNewAlgorithm.sage__ is meant for using or testing the new factorization functions from AMGXnFactorization.py.
 Please search for `CHANGE HERE` in the code.
 These words mark the changes that the user can make to the program.
 The user can enter the data interactively by changing the variable `interactive_input` to `True`.
 Otherwise just change the parameters directly in the `main()`-function.

-The program first computes the factorization with the new algorithm and then with the existing SageMath-algorithm `factor()` for elements of PolynomialRings.
+If the variable `comparison` is set to `True`, the program first computes the factorization with the new algorithm and then with the existing SageMath-algorithm `factor()` for elements of PolynomialRings.
 This algorithm is based on PARI.
 The computation time of both algorithms and their ratio are given afterwards.

+There exists another function called `measurements()` which can be used for measuring and comparing the computation times of the new algorithm and the SageMath algorithm (PARI) for many examples at the same time without looking at the factorizations themselves.
+For this, please specify the `filepath` and `name` that you would like to give to your file.

-The new algorithm performs much better than the SageMath algorithm for all positive integers that are not small.
-For many integers n that are "too large", the SageMath algorithm either takes ages (does not return a result after a reasonable amount of time), causes the PARI stack to overflow or SageMath to crash completely.
+The new algorithm performs much better than the SageMath algorithm.
+For many integers n that are "too large" (for f(X^n) even n=81 can be too large), the SageMath algorithm either takes ages (does not return a result after a reasonable amount of time), causes the PARI stack to overflow or SageMath to crash completely.

 ## How rich are the two RichXXClasses?